MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-install.md

 # How to install Azure library packages for Python

-The Azure SDK for Python is composed solely of many individual libraries that are listed later in this article in the [Package index](#package-index).
+The Azure SDK for Python is composed solely of many individual libraries that are listed in the [package index](azure-sdk-library-package-index.md).
 You install the specific library packages you need for a project using `pip install`.

 With these libraries you can provision and manage resources on Azure services (using the management libraries, which have `-mgmt` in their names) and connect with those resources from app code (using the client libraries).